The mestiza muse

 Signs of Product Build-Up

-1. Your shampoo feels like it’s lacking in its lathering power or doesn’t seem to be performing as well as you expected.
+1. You feel your shampoo lacks its lathering power or doesn’t perform as well as expected.

-2. You may notice your hair feels heavy or products or that products seem to just lay atop it.
+2. You may notice that your hair feels heavy, or products just lay atop it.

-3. You recently noticed that your everyday products and deep conditioners are no longer providing the same quality results; they’re just not working like they used to.
+3. You recently noticed that your everyday products and deep conditioners no longer provide the same quality results as they used to.

 4. Your hair appears dull, limp, flat, weighed-down, without body or movement.

-5. Your hair feels dry even after applying moisturizers, oils, and styling products.
+5. Your hair feels dry after applying moisturizers, oils, and styling products.

 6. After shampooing, you may notice a white residue on your scalp and/or hair.

-9. Despite carefully monitoring the protein and moisture balance in your regimen, you remain unable to determine the cause of your hair breakage.
+8. Despite carefully monitoring your regimen’s protein and moisture balance, you remain unable to determine the cause of your hair breakage.

-11. Your hair is experiencing excessive shedding and your scalp is flaky or itchy, but you can’t seem to pinpoint the root cause.
+10. Your hair is experiencing excessive shedding, and your scalp is flaky or itchy, but you can’t pinpoint the root cause.

 Side Note: Did you know that product build-up on the hair shaft is one of the leading culprits behind unrecognizable hair breakage not associated with protein or moisture deficiencies?